ADHD and ADD Children - Tips to Manage Behavior

 Parents tell me that using consequences works for a short time, but the effectiveness slows down as the child loses interest or the parent resorts to old methods of discipline.
 Most solutions that work with successful families rely on common sense and consistency.
 You will find the following tips easy to use if the idea is coupled with consistency in follow through and consequences for the child that make sense.

-What works for adolescents with ADHD may not work for a seven-year-old with this diagnosis.
-Likewise, if a behavior modification technique works for 95% of children, that doesn't mean it will be effective for the 5% of kids with ADHD.
+What works for adolescents with ADHD may not work for a younger children with this diagnosis.
+Likewise, if a behavior modification technique works for a high percentage of children, that doesn't mean it will be effective for all kids with ADHD..

 • it is important to maintain a consistent routine each day.